yamacbayin/blog-backend/README.md

 > **WARNING:**
 >
-> POST, PUT, and DELETE responses are in the format of the respective endpoint's entity, not the modified type.
+> POST, PUT, and also DELETE responses are in the format of the respective endpoint's entity, not the modified type.

-### GET by id
+### GET by id, DELETE endpoints
-GET by id endpoints require an additional path which specifies the id.
+GET by id and DLETE endpoints require an additional path which specifies the id.

 ```
 /path/id={id]